Trepan-Debuggers/remake/doc/readthedocs/debugger/sessions.rst

     make.txt: ../doc/remake.texi

-We could use the :ref:`target <target>` command to show information about the current target, but that returns lots if information.
-So let us instead narrow the information to just the automatic variables that get set.
-The following commands do this are all mean the same thing: `target make.txt variables`, `target @ variables`, and `info locals`.
+We could use the :ref:`target <target>` command to show information about the current target, but that returns lots of information.
+So let us instead narrow the information down to just the automatic variables that get set.
+The following commands will all do this: `target make.txt variables`, `target @ variables`, and `info locals`.

 .. code::